OE-FET/Origin-Scripts/README.md

 Instead, the `RollingRegression` function tries to find the maximum voltage range it can perform a linear fit on before the slope of the linear fit surpasses a pre-determined **parameter** called `slopewindow`.

 - Note that in our measurements, the transfer curves are usually scanned with a forward and reverse sweep.
 Hence, in a typical transfer curve data file, Vgmax would be at `maxrows/2` (the middle row) and the minimum voltages would be at the first and last rows and (row 0 and `maxrows`).
 We perform the linear fit in the reverse sweep (i.e. after `Vg` has reached `Vgmax` and is reducing).
-- The function initially sets the left voltage limit for the linear fit at `Id(Vgmax)` (or `Id(Vgmax)+offset`) and the right voltage limit at a distance of `minRangeLength` volts away, at a value `Vg(i)`, where `i` is the row number corresponding to that particular row number `Vg(i)`. `i` is larger than `maxrows/2` because we are fitting in the reverse sweep.
+- The function initially sets the left voltage limit for the linear fit at `Vgmax` (or `Vgmax+offset`) and the right voltage limit at a distance of `minRangeLength` volts away, at a value `Vg(i)`, where `i` is the row number corresponding to that particular row number `Vg(i)`. `i` is larger than `maxrows/2` because we are fitting in the reverse sweep.
 A linear fit is performed at that range, with the value stored inside the variable `firstfit`, since it is the first linear fit performed.
-- The left limit is held constant at `Id(Vgmax)` (or `Id(Vgmax)+offset`), while the right limit is iteratively moving further away from the first one (the row number `i` increases by `1` with each iteration).
+- The left limit is held constant at `Vgmax` (or `Vgmax + offset`), while the right limit is iteratively moving further away from the first one (the row number `i` increases by `1` with each iteration).
 After every iteration, a new linear fit is performed in the new voltage range.
 This limit moving and linear re-fitting continues until the slope of the linear fit diverges beyond a certain percentage from the original `firstfit`.
 The divergence limit is called `slopewindow` and it is a **parameter** to be set in the script.
 - Hence, the row index `i` shows the right limit of the voltage range for the linear fit.
 The iterative loop extends from the minimum `i` value `wks.maxrows/2 + minRangeLength` (or `wks.maxrows/2 + minRangeLength + offset`) to the end of the voltage range (`maxrows`).
 Moving `i` to the right (via the loop) constitutes the *rolling window*.

 So far two **parameters** have been introduced: